 We've already reviewed women's base layers on the site; in this category, we wanted to find the products that were truly meant for running.
 To do this, we asked runners near and far what features are included in their favorite garments.
 Our team, then, awarded extra points for shirts with reflective logos, sun protection, odor control, and, in the case of our long-sleeve products, excellent thumb loops.

 One of the winter-specific features that this shirt has is a funnel neck.
 Not quite as tight as a turtleneck, we adore the way the Reactor keeps us warm without constricting our movement.
 This shirt's funnel is actually twofold: on the inside, there is a light, mega-breathable layer that can be pulled up over the face and nose.
 This layer is unbelievably stretchy.
 Surrounding this layer is a heavier one, made of the same fabric that is featured on the torso.
 The piece has a drawstring closure which is a true rock-star at keeping wind from slipping down our shirt.
 The combo of these two layers is truly innovative.
-While the fleece-lined funnel neck of the Notch was potentially more comfortable, this one was much more effective.

 Despite being on a mission to find the best winter running shirt, we're happily walking away with one of our favorite pieces for any winter activity.
 The funnel neck is a great compliment to skiing or traveling in windy places.
 The breathable material makes this shirt just as great for running as it is for hiking, cross-country skiing, or climbing.
 Let's be real: you can take the Reactor just about anywhere.